howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 I spent about a year researching various plans - free and paid - and techniques for wooden board building.
 I learned what I could from reading and watching videos.
 As a kid I've surfed in the Atlantic and in lakes behind boats, but I've never used a stand-up paddleboard.
 How hard could it be?
 It's all about balance, right?
 The designs offered by [Jarvis Boards](https://jarvisboards.com/) of Austin appealed to me so I took advantage of a really good Black Friday sale and purchased the printed roll plans (which my sons gave to me as a Christmas gift.)
 I also purchased Jarvis' kit of plastic parts (deck lashing plugs and fin box) at the same time as it also was deeply discounted.

 I chose Jarvis Boards' 11'-4" long **San Marcos** model as it seemed geared towards casual users and offers stability.
-In my mind's eye I could see me and my dog paddling around the lake.
-He loves riding in our canoe, but can't fit in or on the kayaks and feels left out.
+In my mind's eye I could see me and my dog paddling around a lake.
+He loves riding in our canoe, but can't fit in or on the kayaks and he's left out.

 ## Materials